sir-dunxalot/ember-flash-messages/README.md

 ## Features in the Works

 - Demo (p1)
-- Message component will accept block content
 - Message component content property will accept Handlebars
-- Docs on 'how to extend and override classes and templates'
 - Basic CSS made importable in Brocfile
-- Assertions to check that `type` and `content` are always passed to the `{{flash-message}}` component
-- The `iconClassFormat` property will be made public
-- Increased test coverage for:
+- Full test suite
-  - `{{flash-message}}` component
-  - Testing `animationLibrary` property
-  - Data test attributes moved to dummy or helper made available in app tests
 - Should message property be two-way
-- close option on messages?

-We might implement:

-- Non-current-message messages will be in the template but hidden for semanticism
+- Queued messages should be in the template but hidden for semanticism
-- Public events like `didShowMessage` and `didChangeMessage`
-- Mixins and variables made available for advanced styling customization

 ## Issues